MMZK1526/lambda_calculus/README.md

 final iiyokoiyo = 114514.toChurchNumber(); // I wouldn't try to print out this one...

-// Evaluate a lambda expression final twoTimesThree = Lambda.applyAll([
+// Evaluate a lambda expression final twoTimesThree = LambdaBuilder.applyAll([
-  LambdaConstants.lambdaTimes,
+  LambdaBuilder.constants.lambdaTimes,
-  LambdaConstants.lambdaTwo,
+  LambdaBuilder.lambdaTwo,
-  LambdaConstants.lambdaThree,
+  LambdaBuilder.lambdaThree,
-]);
+]).build();
 final evalOneStep = twoTimesThree.eval1();
 // Note that the 'eval' function does not terminate if the term does not have
 // a normal form.